 Down at The Shipyards

-Enjoy this North Shore Tourism video about all of the activities that may be enjoyed down on the waterfront on Thursday and Friday summer evenings.
-Be entertained by the Shipyard Pals, purchase local produce, taste foods from around the world, and swing to the sounds of local bands.
+Enjoy this North Shore Tourism video about all of the activities that may be enjoyed down on the waterfront on summer evenings.
+Be entertained by the Shipyard Pals, purchase local produce, and taste foods from around the world.

 Climbing achievements and logging history are just two of the themes that our Mountaineer Pals will explore with visitors to Lynn Canyon Park on most rain-free Sundayafternoons through July and August.
 Stationed across from the Park's Rangers Station and the cafe, their displays and equipment are a great bonus to all Park visitors.